tendermint/go-amino/README.md

 Amino, unlike Gob, is beyond the Go language, though the initial implementation and thus the specification happens to be in Go (for now).

+## Limitations

+* Pointer types in arrays and slices lose pointer information.
+* Nested pointers are not allowed.
+* Recursive ReprType not allowed.